 - 2 cups club soda or seltzer

 - Mint Simple Syrup: In a small saucepan, combine 1/2 cup water, 1/2 cup granulated sugar, and mint leaves.
 Bring to a simmer for about 3 minutes until the sugar is dissolved.
-Set aside and let cool before using.
-See notes if using store-bought or regular simple syrup.
+Set aside and let cool, infusing more as needed.
+Strain and let cool before using.

 - Add watermelon to a blender and blend on medium-high until pureed.
 Use a fine mesh strainer to remove the pulp from the juice, straining the juice into a pitcher or large measuring cup.